 Here are a few key things Microsoft wants to see in a facial recognition law:

-Law enforcement surveillance of people in public spaces should be limited, and usedonly if a court order has been obtained.
+- Law enforcement surveillance of people in public spaces should be limited, and usedonly if a court order has been obtained.
 Exceptions should be considered for emergencies that could result in death.

 - People should review the results of facial recognition in high-stakes scenarios, such as when it could harm a person or restrict their movements.

 - Companies using facial recognition should still have to comply with anti–discrimination laws.

-Companies should be required to be transparent about the limitations and capabilities of facial recognition technology.
+- Companies should be required to be transparent about the limitations and capabilities of facial recognition technology.

 For creator Harry Lennix, the new movie “Revival!” — a retelling of the Gospel of John with a mostly black cast — is a film whose time has come.